 join natividad flyer 2014

-All Star Advisers are a essential part of the Leadership Program.
+All Star Advisors are a essential part of the Leadership Program.
 Adult volunteers are welcomed to become involved as mentors, trainers, guest speakers or chaperones.
 Applications are to be turned into the county offices:

 County Teen Ambassador